Project

 In PEARLNET_OP, two observation methods will be used.
 Firstly, the presence/absence of porpoises will be monitored using CPODs („Cetacean POrpoise Detectors“).
 CPODs are hydrophones that register the clicks of porpoises.
 From the registered signals it is possible to derive information regarding presence/absence as well as changes in click behavior, e.g. when they encounter the gillnet..

 In addition to the CPODs there will be several hydrophone arrays installed close the the gillnets.
 Each array consist of four hydrophones that arranged in a certain way.
 When a porpoise echoloates towards the hydrophone arrays it is possible to derive the direction from which the animal is approaching (“triangulation”).
 This way, the underwater swimming path can be evaluated.
-Furthermore, the acoustic data will show whether porpoises echolocate more or less frequently when encountering acoustically visible nets with and without an alerting device.
+Furthermore, the acoustic data will show whether porpoises echolocate more or less frequently when encountering acoustically visible nets.

 Our Research Questions